Assertions

 );

-If the callback generates more errors, we must expect all of them in the exact order.
-In this case we pass the array in $type:
+If the callback generates more errors, we must expect them all in the exact order.
+In this case, pass an array in $type:

 Assert::error(function () {